 Attest Engagements Guidelines When Prohibited Activities Alleged

-(1) The Department will not require a CAR or blender CAR to submit attest engagement reports except as an optional defense for any alleged violations of OAR 340-258-0110 through 340-258-0310.
+(1) DEQ will not require a CAR or blender CAR to submit attest engagement reports except as an optional defense for any alleged violations of OAR 340-258-0110 through 340-258-0310.

 (2) The attest engagement shall consist of performing the agreed-upon procedures set forth in the guidelines in accordance with the Association of Independent Certified Public Accountants' (AICPA's) statements on standards for Attestation Engagements and using statistical sample design parameters provided by EPA.